X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: xLSTM-based Vehicle Trajectory Prediction

 \section{xLSTM-based Vehicle Trajectory Prediction}

-This section formulates the problem of precise vehicle trajectory prediction and introduces the proposed xLSTM-based framework along with its components.
-Followed by this, the integration of the kinematic layer into the framework is presented to produce realistic and physically plausible future trajectories.
+This section formulates the vehicle trajectory prediction problem and presents the proposed xLSTM-based framework with its components, followed by the integration of a kinematic layer to ensure physically plausible trajectory predictions.